11 Examples of How AI is Used in Business in 2026

 6. Human resources

 A 2025 survey of 1,100 small business owners and HR professionals conducted by Paychex found that HR is the top business function in which respondents use AI.
 Additionally, 53% of respondents plan to invest in AI for human resources in the next year.
-Top HR focus areas from an AI investment standpoint include recruiting (44%), payroll (44%), onboarding (41%), and retention (32%).
+Top HR focus areas from an AI investment standpoint include recruiting (44%), payroll (44%), onboarding (41%), and employee retention (32%).

-- Simplifying workforce planning.
-Talent management systems and human resources information systems (HRIS) such as Deel, BambooHR, and Workable centralize employee data, making it easier for small businesses to manage and automate HR processes.
+• Simplifying workforce planning.
+Talent management systems and human resource information systems (HRIS) such as Deel, BambooHR, and Workable centralize employee data, making it easier for small businesses to manage and automate HR processes.
 Through these systems, organizations can manage payroll, benefits, time and attendance, learning and talent development, and other HR functions.
 Many of these systems also include data related to talent reviews, performance, engagement, retention, and skills, helping organizations better understand worker competencies, skills gaps, and future workforce needs.

 7. Cybersecurity